dare12345667/Statistical-machine-learning-methods-to-estimates-infection-times-from-deep-sequence-features/README.md

 I would like to acknowledge that I used part of the code from HIVPhyloTSI, developed by Tanya.
 The original code can be found at https://github.com/BDI-pathogens/HIV-phyloTSI/blob/main/HIVPhyloTSI.py.
 Specifically, I used the section that extracts the MAF (Minor Allele Frequency) of the first and second codon across the region.

+For additional clarification beyond the summarized code report, you can contact me at olamide.oseni@aims.ac.rw.